GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 **Test items:** DataAccessManager -> Model
 **Environmental needs:** A populated database
 **Description:** This test case is aimed to cover all the procedures the DataAccessManager uses to manipulate the Model.
 Stated that those procedures can be basically decomposed into: creation of new entities, modification of existing ones (i.e. values update), and in rare cases elimination of entities; is critical to assure that any of these actions is performed correctly, so that after the operation the Model contains the expected elements.
-Id also important to make sure that none of the manipulations leaves the Model in an inconsistent state.
+It is also important to make sure that none of the manipulations leaves the Model in an inconsistent state.

 ### DA Tests